-I have already discussed the consequences of peak oil in more detail and why highly modernised countries in particular have to accept cuts in their local energy supply.
+We have already discussed the consequences of peak oil in more detail and why highly modernised countries in particular have to accept cuts in their local energy supply.
 Only recently Singapore decided to expand its energy supply and to switch to LNG supplies from the Middle East, receiving natural gas from Qatar.
 The main problem, however, is Singapore’s geopolitical dependence on the countries of the Middle East.

 This dependence can now become Singapore’s undoing, emerging from the geopolitical distortions and energy market turbulances in the Middle East, while attempting to develop its own domestic energy policy independent of the turmoil of distant countries, because the majority of the oil supplies flowing to Singapore come from the Gulf States.
 Singapore is particularly affected by such distortions because the main strength of the state is its international, global trade in goods and services.
 Nevertheless, Singapore has profited from this.

 The bottleneck, the Strait of Malacca, is a blessing for Singapore’s financial survival, but the powerful states of East Asia are also all in one way or another dependent on oil supplies from the Middle East, especially China, which represents another energy policy pole for Singapore.
 Singapore’s prosperity therefore depends to a large extent on its core competence, namely to keep the Strait of Malacca and the adjacent oceans, i.e. the Indian Ocean and the Pacific Ocean, open to world trade.
-It is precisely the opening of the Asian continent to free trade, and ultimately the strengthening of China, that has made Singapore a centre of global trade.
+It is precisely the opening of the Asian continent to free trade, the strengthening of China, that has made Singapore a centre of global trade.